Erode Sengunthar Engineering College

 private engineering college in Thudupathi, 5 km from Perundurai, 22 km from Erode, Tamil Nadu, India.
-It is affiliated with Anna University.
+It is affiliated with Anna University, Chennai.

+Ranking 2023

+Erode Sengunthar Engineering College is positioned in the 51-100 Band NIRF, Innovation Ranking 2023, released in June 2023 by Ministry of Education, Government of India.
+The Institution also ranked 22, National level under Top T Schools in India 2023 & 7th in Tamil Nadu ranked by Data Quest - CMR Survey 18th Edition, released in March 2023.

 Inception

-The college was started by Erode sengunthar educational trust in 1996.
+The college was started by Erode Sengunthar Educational Trust in 1996.
 It has ISO 9001:2008 certification and is accredited by the National Board of Accreditation.
 It is affiliated to Anna University, Chennai.
 All the undergraduate courses offered are permanently affiliated to Anna University, Chennai.
-The college is a Autonomous College, accredited with the National Assessment and Accreditation Council (NAAC) Bengaluru with grade of 'A'.
+It is an Autonomous Institution, accredited with the National Assessment and Accreditation Council (NAAC) Bengaluru with 'A' grade.